nagilum/mega-project-list/README.md

 **Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.

-[**Next Prime Number**](https://github.com/nagilum/Mega-Project-List/tree/master/Numbers/NextPrimeNumber) - Have the program find prime numbers until the user chooses to stop asking for the next one.
+[**Next Prime Number**](https://github.com/nagilum/Mega-Project-List/tree/master/Numbers/NextPrimeNumber) (C#) - Have the program find prime numbers until the user chooses to stop asking for the next one.

 **Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.